Our Last Night/Morning in Hakone

 When we got back to the ryokan, Aaron had a surprise for us.
 A Kanji Quiz, a naming ceremony (where we were presented with Kanji for our name), and an Origami lesson!
 What fun to be had!

 Since the weather was so icky Thursday, we tried the whole thing over again Friday morning in hopes of seeing Mt.
 Fuji the second attempt.
-I’m hoping the weather loosens up a bit because right now it still looks a bit froggy.
+I was really hoping the weather loosens up a bit because in the morning it still looked quite a bit froggy.

 At the end of the cable car ride, one can hike about 15 minutes up a trail to a place where they sell black eggs.
 To eat the black eggs will supposedly lengthen ones life.
 Dennis made the trip, while I stayed with everybody’s bags in the station and took a nap.
 I was feeling quite ill, and I just couldn’t wait until we made it back to Tokyo so I could crawl into bed!